 Ross: Okay, what the hell happened back there?

-Rachel: (Freaking out, because Ross planned their future) I don't know, you tell me.
+Rachel: (freaking out because Ross has been planning their future) I don't know, you tell me.
 One minute I'm holding Ben like a football, the next thing I know, I've got two kids, I'm living in Scarsdale complaining about the taxes.

 Ross: Well I'm sorry, I think about stuff.
 Ya know, I mean, you're at work, you're assembling bones, your mind wanders.

-Rachel: Ross, you have planned out the next 20 years of our lives, we've been dating for six weeks.
+Rachel: Ross, you have planned out the next twenty years of our lives, we've been dating for six weeks.

 Ross: C'mon, what, you never think about our future?